plotly/dash-sample-apps/apps/dashr-lastodash/README.md

-# DashR Lastodash
+# DashR LAStoDash

 ## About this app

-[add a simple description of what the app does, or represents, here]
+'LAStoDash` is a sample DashR project that takes a [Log ASCII Standard (LAS) file](http://www.cwls.org/las/) and builds a web app to view its content and ready for printing.

 ### [technique or field associated with the app]